Broker-Carrier Agreements: Everything You Need to Know

 Onboard freight carriers faster.

 Even before you develop and sign that freight broker carrier agreement, you need to find the right carrier for your shipper.
-Using onboarding and monitoring tools help streamline the process of finding qualified carriers while mitigating potential risks through automated monitoring.
+Using onboarding and monitoring tools helps streamline the process of finding and hiring qualified carriers while helping to mitigate potential risk.

 Truckstop RMIS Carrier Onboarding provides automated access to more than 98% of active carriers in the United States and Canada.
 It also provides critical monitoring data such as insurance certificates, watchdog reports, and an up-to-date directory of qualified drivers.
 Best of all, it speeds up the overall onboarding and monitoring process.
 To learn more about how RMIS Carrier Onboarding can help improve your qualified driver search, get a free demo today.